-In my opinion and to the best of my information and according to the verifications [including Directors Identification Number (DIN) status at the portal (www.mca.gov.in)] as considered necessary and explanations furnished to me by the Company and its officers, I hereby certify that none of the Directors on the Board of the Company given below for the F.Y. ending on 31.03.2022 have been debarred or disqualified from being appointed or continuing as Directors of Companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs or any such other Statutory Authority:
+In my opinion and to the best of my information and according to the verifications [including Directors Identification Number (DIN) status at the portal (www.mca.gov.in)] as considered necessary and explanations furnished to me by the Company and its officers, I hereby certify that none of the Directors on the Board of the Company given below for the F.Y. ending on 31.03.2023 have been debarred or disqualified from being appointed or continuing as Directors of Companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs or any such other Statutory Authority:

-Sr. No. Name of Director DIN Date of appointment in Company Date of cessation from Company
+Sr. No. Name of Director Name of Director DIN Date of Appointment in Company Date of cessation from Company

 1. Mr. Chandra Shekhar Nopany 00014587 18/06/1993

-2. Mr. Sanjay Goenka 00420444 24/07/2006
+2. Mrs. Shalini Nopany 00077299 26/10/2009 -

-3. Mrs. Shalini Nopany 00077299 26/10/2009
+3. Mr. Sanjay Goenka 00420444 24/07/2006

-4. Mr. Brij Mohan Agarwal 03101758 31/03/2016
+4. Mr. Brij Mohan Agarwal 03101758 31/03/2016 -

 5. Mr. Abhrajit Dutta 00546556 02/08/2016

 6. Mr. Shrikant Mantri 01240147 10/05/2019

-Ensuring the eligibility of every Director on the Board for the appointment / continuity is the responsibility of the management of the Company.
+Ensuring the eligibility of every Director on the Board for the appointment/continuity is the responsibility of the management of the Company.
 Our responsibility is to express an opinion on these based on our verification.
 This certificate is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the management has conducted the affairs of the Company.